Picovoice/speech-to-index-benchmark/README.md

 ### Picovoice Octopus

-[Octopus](https://github.com/Picovoice/cheetah) is a speech-to-index engine developed using [Picovoice's](http://picovoice.ai/) proprietary deep learning technology, which directly indexes speech without relying on a text representation.
+[Octopus](https://github.com/Picovoice/cheetah) is a Speech-to-Index engine developed using [Picovoice's](http://picovoice.ai/) proprietary deep learning technology, which directly indexes speech without relying on a text representation.
 It works offline and is supported on a growing number of platforms including Android, iOS, and [web](https://picovoice.ai/demos/audio-search/).

 ## Usage

-Below is information on how to use this framework to benchmark the speech-to-text engines.
+Below is information on how to use this framework to benchmark the mentioned engines.

 1. Make sure that you have installed DeepSpeech on your machine by following the instructions on its official pages.
 Also make sure all the git submodules are updated.
 2. Install all required python packages by runnig `pip3 install -r requirements.txt` inside the terminal
 3. Run the `config.py` script in order to download and unpack DeepSpeech's models under [resources/engines/deepspeech](/resources/engines/deepspeech).
 4. Download [TED-LIUM Release 3](https://openslr.org/51/) and unpack it on your computer.
-5. For running Google Speech-to-Text, you need to sign up and setup permissions / credentials according to its documentation.
-You also need to enable the 'Cloud Speech-to-Text' and 'Cloud storage' APIs and create a bucket for this benchmark.
+5. For running Google speech-to-text, you need to sign up and setup permissions / credentials according to its documentation.
+You also need to enable the 'Cloud speech-to-text' and 'Cloud storage' APIs and create a bucket for this benchmark.
 Running these services may incur fees.
 6. For running Octopus, you need to get an `AccessKey` from the [Picovoice Console](https://picovoice.ai/console/).

-### Missed Detection and False Alarm Rate Measurement
+### Missed Detection and False Alarm Per Hour Measurement

 These two metrics can be measured by running the following command from the root of the repository: